Names similar to Stare Drawsko • Alt Draheim • Draheim • Drahim: Stare Dębno (47%) Drawno (43%)

 The castle was set on a rectangle plan (41x46,5 m).
 A three-storey dwelling house situated along the south wall housed: on the ground floor - the prison and administrative rooms, on the first floor - rooms for residents and guest rooms, on the second floor - store-rooms and granaries.
 The entrance to the castle was through the gate in the north wall.
 Apart from the main gate there was a small wicket door gate in the west wall, leading straight along the isthmus.
 The outer castle was located to the north of the main castle.

 In 1368 Kazimierz Wielki (the Great) incorporated Stare Drawsko into Poland and The Knights of St John of Jerusalem were allowed to stay there as the king's feudal vassals.
-As they did not obey Polish politics, the king Władysław Jagiełło took the castle from them and made it a seat of Polish local administration (starosty).
-While serving as its seat, the castle underwent several reconstructions.
-Outside the north wall,
+As they did not obey Polish politics,

 The first historic record to give a precise description of the castle goes back to the years 1628-1632, when Jan Sędziwój Czarnkowski was starost of Stare Drawsko.
 Since 1657 it belonged to the Lords of Brandenburg.
 Initially lent to them on security , soon passed to them for good.
 They modernised the castle fortifications encircling them with earthworks with corner towers.

 After burning down, the castle was abandoned in 1758.
 In 1784, since the castle was falling into ruins, it was partially pulled down in order to obtain building materials for a church.